evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 ```

 This will then be used as the reference genome for mapping.
-And we have bed files that can easily (hopefully) be used to remove contigs that have heterozygous sites in males.
+And we have bed files that can easily (hopefully) be used to remove contigs that have heterozygous sites in males using scripts above.
 Woo hoo!!!